ramit21/docker-demo/README.md

 	docker container run hello-world
 	```

-3. Create an account on docker hub, and specify the credentials in Docker Mavan plugin auth section (or maven settings.xml)
+3. Create an account on docker hub, and specify the credentials in Docker Mavan plugin auth section (replace PASSWORD with actual value)

 4. Note the <execution> tag in the pom for this plugin, which will ensure that this plugin gets invoked everytime you run mvn package on this project.

 5. Take note of the Dockerfile present under /src/main/docker/

 6. Run maven package command and see the docker plugin doing its work in the logs.
+   The plugin in pom is configured to run docker build command on mvn package.

 	```
 	mvn package